dhakalu/node-spring/packages/core/README.md

 This is a javascript library that provides similar functionality of SpringBoot.
 Read more about SpringBoot [here](https://spring.io/projects/spring-boot#learn).

+**This library is under development and should not be used in production**

 This library can be used to create Restful APIs easily with decorative coding.

 Features provided: